The Rise of the Liberation Movements

 Read More

-The Martial Law and All Out War in Mindanao and Sulu
+The 1972 Martial Law and the All Out War in Mindanao and Sulu

-The Martial Law and All Out War in Mindanao and Sulu
+The 1972 Martial Law and the All Out War in Mindanao and Sulu

 The declaration of Martial Law was immediately followed by an order to confiscate arms in Muslim Areas.
 This order led to the first military encounters between the MNLF and the Armed Forces of the Philippines (AFP).
 With their military trainings in Malaysia, the MNLF was confident in its ability to confront the AFP.
 And it had already been receiving arms and other resources from Libya whose President Muammar Gaddafi was convinced that Marcos was conducting genocidal campaign against the Muslims.
 During the early wars, reports of military victories were notably absent from newspapers, while reports of the increasing Muslim fighters with sophisticated weapons were spreading.
 President Marcos said, “In the late February to early March 1973, some 6,000 rebels overran much of the Cotabato Provinces.
 Before that, several thousand other rebels had occupied most of the Basilan Island of Zamboanga del Sur.
 In the province of Sulu, our troops were hanging on only to towns – the hinterland was lost to the rebels who outnumber them.”
 The war had cost the lives of about 120,000 people and displaced 300,000 more.
 On February 07, 1974, the Military had to burn almost the entire Jolo town to drive out MNLF fighters who were hiding in civilian houses.
 In September of the same year, about 1,500 Moro men and women were killed by military and paramilitary forces at the coastal community of Malisbong in Palimbang, Sultan Kudarat.